nsidc/granule-metgen/README.md

 MetGenC will attempt to authenticate with Earthdata Login (EDL) credentials to retrieve collection metadata.
-If authentication fails, collection metadata will not be accessible to help compensate for metadata elements missing from MetGenC's configuration (a.k.a. `.ini`) files or the data files themselves.
+If authentication fails, collection metadata will not be accessible to help compensate for metadata elements missing from science files or a data set's configuration (`.ini`) file.

-Export the following variables to your environment before you run `metgenc process` to start data ingest:
+Always export the following variables to your environment before running `metgenc process` (there's more on what this entails to come):

     $ export EARTHDATA_USERNAME=your-EDL-user-name
     $ export EARTHDATA_PASSWORD=your-EDL-password

-If you have a different user name/password combo for UAT and PROD environments, be sure to set the values appropriate for the environment you're ingesting to.
+If you have a different user name/password combo for UAT from that of the PROD environment, be sure to set the values appropriate for the environment you're ingesting to.

-If collection metadata are unavailable either due to an authentication failure or because the collection information doesn't yet exist in CMR, MetGenC will continue processing with the information available from the `.ini` file and the data files.
+If collection metadata are unavailable either due to an authentication failure or because the collection information doesn't yet exist in CMR, MetGenC will continue processing with the information available from the `.ini` file and the science files.

 ## Before Running MetGenC: Tips and Assumptions